dougmoscrop/serverless-plugin-bootstrap/README.md

 `serverless bootstrap`

 The bootstrap command supports an optional `--execute` option, which will immediately apply the changes.
 This is most useful for the first time you are deploying, the rest of the time you should probably review the change set!

+The bootstrap command will set the stack policy if one is provided.
+Check out AWS [example policies](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html#stack-policy-intro-example) for supported values.

 ## Options